PKU-RL/Literature/README.md

 [Structured Control Nets for Deep Reinforcement Learning](https://arxiv.org/abs/1802.08311)

-[Learning Policy Representations in Multiagent Systems](https://arxiv.org/abs/1806.06464) (*This paper learns a policy network conditioned by the representation of other agents' policy*)
+[Learning Policy Representations in Multiagent Systems](https://arxiv.org/abs/1806.06464) (*this paper learns a policy network conditioned by the representation of other agents' policy*)

 [Learning to Coordinate with Coordination Graphs in Repeated Single-Stage Multi-Agent Decision Problems](http://proceedings.mlr.press/v80/bargiacchi18a.html)